wsxeert/cinemaApp/README.md

 * Laravel 5.2.33
 * Jenseggers Laravel MongoDB (for some libraries to connect Laravel with MongoDB)

+Please note that, some file were not uploaded to this repository due to default ignore list from Laravel.

 ## Models
 Since we come to the cinema for watching movies, let me starts from the movie.